As esports watchdog tackles widespread match-fixing, critics fear it can’t do the job

 Riot Games, “Valorant’s” developer, confirmed in April it was “looking into” such allegations.
 “Riot Games has and continues to conduct investigations into allegations of match-fixing by players who have previously competed in other titles,” a Riot spokesperson told The Post in April.

+At the time, Riot told The Post it was working with Sportradar, an athletics data firm, on its own investigation.
+In August, Anton Ferraro, esports communications manager at Riot, added that “the ‘Valorant’ Competitive Operations team has previously liaised with representatives from ESIC regarding players who competed in titles outside the Riot Games ecosystem.”

-While ESIC’s Monday announcement answered some questions about the work it has been doing, the online reaction the same day indicated a number of esports fans are still skeptical of the Commission’s abilities.
+While ESIC’s Monday announcement answered some questions about the work it has been doing, the online reaction the same day indicated a number of esports fans are still skeptical of the commission’s abilities.

 “It just feels like we’re honestly back to square one,” Moore said.
 “It kind of kills my interest in the scene.”